 Previous State of the City Addresses can be found here.

 JumpStart Elyria Designed to Revitalize Elyria’s Downtown, Midway and Cleveland Street Areas

 The City of Elyria has received a $93,000 federal grant to conduct a market analysis and create redevelopment plans for its commercial business districts, including Downtown, Midway and Cleveland Street.
 The City has hired some of the top urban planners and market analysts in the country to help us figure out how to best position Elyria for success in the region.
 The entire process will take about 12 months.

-The video presented here covers the first two JumpStart community meetings that were help November 12 and 13 at the Elyria Transportation and Community Center and Council Chambers of Elyria City Hall.
+The first two JumpStart community meetings were held November 12 and 13 at the Elyria Transportation and Community Center and Council Chambers of Elyria City Hall.
 The Mayor shared the City’s redevelopment strategy; the City’s planning consultants from the Cleveland Urban Design Collaborative of Kent State University and Streetsense of Bethesda, Maryland made a presentation of local, regional and national market indicators and what they mean for Elyria; and Elyria business owners and residents were offered an opportunity to ask questions and comment on the process.
 There were 120 participants at the meetings.

 City of Elyria Performance Audit

 The City of Elyria commissioned a voluntary performance audit by the Ohio Auditor of State.
 The results and the City of Elyria response are posted below.
 Please visit MAYOR BRINDA’S BLOG for more information, or call the Mayor’s office at (440) 326-1402.

 The City of Elyria Response is listed under “Client Response” beginning on page 91 in the above document.
 If you wish to read **ONLY** the City of Elyria Response, you may do so by clicking below: